Azide: Redox behaviour and trend to disproportionation

 Azides have an ambivalent redox behavior: they are both oxidizing and reducing, as they are easily subject to disproportionation, as illustrated by the Frost diagram of nitrogen.
 This diagram shows the significant energetic instability of the hydrazoic acid HN3 (or the azide ion) surrounded by two much more stable species, the ammonium ion NH4+ on the left and the molecular nitrogen N2 on the right.
 As seen on the Frost diagram the disproportionation reaction lowers ∆G, the Gibbs free energy of the system (−∆G/F = zE, where F is the Faraday constant, z the number of electrons exchanged in the redox reaction, and E the standard electrode potential).
 By minimizing the energy in the system, the disproportionation reaction increases its thermodynamical stability.

 Destruction by oxidation by nitrite

 Azides decompose with nitrite compounds such as sodium nitrite.
-Each elementary redox reaction is also a comproportionation reaction because two different N-species (N3- and NO2-) converge to a same one (respectively N2, N2O and NO) and is favored when the solution is acidified.
+Each elementary redox reaction is also a comproportionation reaction because two different nitrogen species (N3- and NO2-) converge to a same one (respectively N2, N2O and NO) and is favored when the solution is acidified.
 This is a method of destroying residual azides, prior to disposal.
 In the process, nitrogen gas (N2) and nitrogen oxides (N2O and NO) are formed: